ivanursul/ivanursul/lists.md

 ---

 </br></br></br>
-# List Structure
+# 1. List Interface

-The Java *List* Interface represents a collection of elements.
-What is characteristic about List is that same element can occur more than once, also elements in a List have an order and they can be iterated in that order.
+The Java List Interface represents a collection of elements.
+What is *characteristic* about List is that same element can occur more than once, also elements in a List have an order and they can be iterated in that order.

+## 1.1 Implementation

+The Java.util.List is a child interface of Collection, therefor all methods from Collection can be used in List Interface as well.